Reasonable notice/termination pay and severance are different. An employee is entitled to severance when:

 They have been terminated without cause after five or more years of service with a company; and

 (i) The employer has a payroll of $2.5 million per year; or

 (ii) 50 employees have lost their jobs over a six-month period.

 If an employee pursues benefits while temporarily laid off, can the employee go back to work afterwards?

-If an employee has been temporarily laid off and are entitled to receive employment insurance, the employee will still be able to go back to work afterwards.
+If an employee has been temporarily laid off and is entitled to receive employment insurance, the employee will still be able to go back to work afterwards.
 Receipt of employment insurance will not influence the employee’s ability to return to work once the temporary layoff has ended.

 Not necessarily.
 A temporary layoff does not, in and of itself, carry with it an entitlement to any benefits.

 If an employee has been terminated with just cause, they will not be entitled to reasonable notice or pay in lieu of notice.